 More Easy Salad Recipes:

-Salad of Dutch Carrots, Hummus and Soft-Boiled Eggs
+Dutch Carrot Salad with Hummus and Soft-Boiled Eggs

 - Cut off the stalk of the Dutch carrots, leaving 2cm on the top for presentation.
 Cut of the long stringy root at the bottom.
 Peel the carrots.